Shanti Parva: Structure and chapters

 Yudhishthira announces his desire to renounce the kingdom, move into a forest as a mendicant and live in silence.
 He receives counsel from his family and then sages Narada and Vyasa, as well as Devala, Devasthana and Kanwa.
 The parva includes the story of king Janaka and the queen of the Videhas, presenting the theory of true mendicant as one who does not crave for material wealth, not one who abandons material wealth for an outward show.
 Arjuna argues it is more virtuous to create and maintain virtuous wealth and do good with it, than to neither create nor have any.
 Yudhishthira challenges Arjuna how would he know.
 Sage Vyasa then intervenes and offers arguments from Vedas that support Arjuna's comments, and the story of Sankha and Likhita.
 Krishna concurs with Arjuna and Vyasa, and adds his own arguments.
 Vasudeva then tells him to approach Bhishma who was in his bed of arrows and question him about knowledge of life and duties of the four orders, before he disappears.
 They all go and meet with Bhishma, where Krishna relieves Bhishma from pain using his power and Bhishma gives them lecture about duties of a king, further days.

 Shanti parva recites a theory of governance and duties of a leader.
 This theory is outlined by dying Bhishma to Yudhishthira and his brothers (shown), as well as words from sage Vidura.

 Shanti parva is a treatise on duties of a king and his government, dharma (laws and rules), proper governance, rights, justice and describes how these create prosperity.
 Yudhishthira becomes the king of a prosperous and peaceful kingdom, Bhima his heir apparent, sage Vidura the prime minister, Sanjaya the finance minister, Arjuna the defense and justice minister, and Dhaumya is appointed one responsible to service priests and counsels to the king.
 This books also includes a treatise on yoga as recited by Krishna.

 English translations

 Shanti Parva was composed in Sanskrit.
 Several translations of the book in English are available.
 Two translations from 19th century, now in public domain, are those by Kisari Mohan Ganguli and Manmatha Nath Dutt.
 The translations vary with each translator's interpretations.

 Clay Sanskrit Library has published a 15 volume set of the Mahabharata which includes a translation of Shanti Parva by Alex Wynne.

 Debroy, in 2011, notes that updated critical edition of Shanti Parva, after removing verses and chapters generally accepted so far as spurious and inserted into the original, has 3 parts, 353 adhyayas (chapters) and 13,006 shlokas (verses).

 The entire parva has been "transcreated" and translated in 2 volumes by the poet Dr. Purushottama Lal (Rajadharma-anusasana and Apaddharma-anusasana parvas) and his student, Dr. Pradeep Bhattachaarya (Moksha-dharma parva) in verse, published in 2015 by Writers Workshop.

+James L. Fitzgerald published his translation of the Shantiparvan, with University of Chicago Press, in two volumes, in 2003 and 2026, respectively.